seanlhodges/RiversRainfall/SOS-Requests.md

 # Using SOS 2.0 to access time-series data
-July 30, 2014
+August 5, 2014

 ##Introduction
 Accessing data across organisations has traditionally required the physical transfer of data.
 This has long been the bane of both the data provider and the data consumer.
 Data is requested in many different ways, provided in many different formats (both file and data structure) and it is left up the consumer to piece it all together.

 In the geospatial world, recognising that there are a range of different software vendors with different proprietary formats, standard publishing mechanisms were established (by the Open Geospatial Consortium) to allow data to be shared in a platform-neutral manner.
-It wass then up to individual GIS/mapping clients to interpret the platform-neutral content and to demonstrate compliance with the open specifications.
+It was then up to individual GIS/mapping clients to interpret the platform-neutral content and to demonstrate compliance with the open specifications.

 Recently, time-series data has been able to adopt this approach for data sharing.
 The introduction of request (SOS 2.0) and response (WaterML 2.0) standards by the OGC, conceivably, allows clients to adopt a common framework, simplifying data exchange.
 In the NZ national context, 16 Regional / Unitary Authorities publishing **water** data this way potentially allows for aggregation of data **across** organisation boundaries.
 Extending this to other domains (biodiversity, biosecurity, land, air, coast) has the potential to revolutionise public access to a wide range of previously hard to find information.